tylerjromeo/nolandel-notes/smoke.md

 The smoke weapons are disrupting the balance, they won't need guards and his people will go hungry

 Need to do something about the arcane matrix

+## Social

+## Political

+Crafter's guild is a powerful political force, although it has lost power.
+The city is ruled by a council of 11, represtenting the numbers on a clock, where the 12 o' clock position is a citizen chosen by lottery every month.
+The longer you serve on the council, the "later" your number is and the greater your prestige.
+Traditionally legislation is only introduced by the 8,9,10, and 11 o clock councilors.
+Councilors run for re-election every year on the solstice, and the 11 nominees with the most votes sit for 1 year.

+The council meets in a giant clocktower in the center of town.
+It is an advanced and enchanted building with the capability of shifting to create extra rooms as needed.

+## Economic

+the central 1/3 of the city is an imperial "company town" centered on the weapons facility.
+Most who live there rarely leave.
+It is a self-contained city with it's own vendors and artisans.

+Before the Empire the city was known for its fine steelwork, producing arcane and mechanical components with incredible precision.
+Halflings and gnomes do well here due to their nimble fingers.
+The crafter's guild has had a schism of late between those who went to work in the new weapons facility and those who did not want to support the empire.

+## Religious

+subculture of warforged who worship the "creator" and the "arcane"

+Warforged can create other warforged with the assistance of a wizard, but it si unknown how the first one came about.
+Warforged do not worship gods or believe they have "souls" in the traditional sense.
+They are "enkindled" rather than born, and believe in reincarnation through enkindling.

+## Military

 # Henry story